SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 ### Impact

 Fixing that one query allowed Spring to instantiate the repository bean and start the ApplicationContext.
 The cascade of `Failed to load ApplicationContext` errors disappeared and the affected tests ran normally.
-As a small preventive measure I recommend adding a focused repository-level integration test that exercises custom `@Query` methods so JPQL parse errors are caught early in CI rather than at full test startup.

 ### Problem

 The method `setFieldType(String)` was undefined for the type `AdditionalInfoRequestDTO`.